 - Instant Pot Chicken Pot Pie

 - 2 lbs boneless skinless chicken breast (4 8oz breasts)

-- 2 lbs mini potatoes (or larger potatoes cut into big chunks)
+- 2 lbs mini potatoes (or larger potatoes cut to a similar size)

 - 3 tablespoons salted butter (43g)

 - 1/2 cup chicken broth (see note 1)

 - 3 tablespoons lemon juice (juice from one large lemon)

 - 1/4 teaspoon sea salt (plus more for seasoning chicken breast)